 December 15, 2017 | The United Nations has delayed substantive action on their work to enable the participation of indigenous peoples’ representatives and institutions at the UN.
 After years of discussions among indigenous peoples and member states, and several weeks of states-only negotiations during the summer of 2017, member states were not able to reach consensus on the details of how to create a new status or category for indigenous governments.

-The General Assembly is now expected to adopt a resolution in September, 2017, that will establish a new, multi-year schedule of consultations and discussions about the details of these important questions.
+Instead, on September 8 2017, the General Assembly adopted a resolution that establishes a new, multi-year schedule of consultations and discussions about the details of these important questions.

 “It is disappointing that the UN was not able to follow through on its commitments to enhance the ability of indigenous peoples’ governments and representative institutions to contribute to the UN’s work,” said Karla General, Indian Law Resource Center attorney.
 “Despite being some of the first governments of the world, indigenous peoples’ governance institutions are among the last to be afforded access to the UN.
 Yet, we are encouraged to see there will be a clear calendar for continued discussions of this matter in the coming years.
 There is much work to be done to secure a good outcome, and we remain committed to working with indigenous peoples around the world and with all member states to do so.”